 Frequently Asked Questions

 For international investors, the preferred structure is a PT PMA, as it provides full operational rights and legal recognition as a limited liability company.
 Local investors typically opt for a Local PT.
-Both structures offer limited liability protection and organizational flexibility.
+Both structures offer limited liability protection and organisational flexibility.

 Abigail Yu